 Training complete.
 Time: 107.3s

 107 seconds.
-I didn't expect 107 seconds to be enough — that's the kind of iteration speed that makes fine-tuning feel more like configuration than research.
-I could re-run this with 200 examples or adjusted hyperparameters in under 3 minutes total including data prep.
+I did not expect 107 seconds to be enough.
+That kind of speed makes fine-tuning feel more like setting a config than doing research.
+I could re-run this with 200 examples or different hyperparameters in under 3 minutes total, including data prep.

 After training, I merged the LoRA adapter back into the base model weights and exported to GGUF format using llama.cpp's quantization toolchain.
-I used Q4_K_M quantization — 4-bit with k-quant mixed precision on the most sensitive layers.
+I used Q4_K_M quantization: 4-bit with mixed precision on the most sensitive layers.

 # Merge LoRA into base weights